Rosthouse/Rosthouse.github.io/_quicktips/2017-02-24_FolderStructure.md

 Everytime I import an asset package, I move them to this folder.
 In there, I wont do anything with them.
 Meaning, I won't force the structure I use outside of the packages folder inside it.
 So no moving models to a packages/graphics/models folder.

 ### Resources
-Sometimes you have to be able to load resources (be those prefabs, scenes, )
+Sometimes you have to be able to load resources (be those prefabs, scenes, textures) at runtime.
+Unity supports this for assets that reside in a folder called 'Resources'.
+To prevent cluttering this folder up, I enforce the same structure inside the Resource folder as I do in the Assets folder.

 ### Scripts
--
+Pretty self explanatory.
+I make a distinction between Editor scripts and